VirtCode/serene-aur/docs/configuration/package-signing.md

 Also note that if the signing is enabled after the initial setup of the server **only new package builds will be signed.
 Old packages need to be rebuilt in order to get signed.**

 ## Using the signatures in Pacman
 If you have successfully set up package signing, you'll still have to make `pacman` verify it.

+When you are setting up a new host, the onboarding procedure of the [CLI](../usage/cli.md) will walk you through setting up signatures automatically, if they are enabled on your server.

-This can be done in three simple steps:
+However, it can also easily be done manually done in three simple steps:
 1. Obtain the public key.
 You can do this via `serene manage key` if you have the [CLI](../usage/cli.md) installed, or you can download it directly from the `/key` api endpoint.
 2. Import the key into your `pacman` keyring.
 See the corresponding [arch wiki section](https://wiki.archlinux.org/title/Pacman/Package_signing#Adding_unofficial_keys).
 3. Tighten the `SigLevel` in your pacman config.
 Remove the line `SigLevel = Optional TrustAll` from the pacman config if you have added it during [setup](../readme.md#3.-configuring-pacman).
 See the [arch wiki section](https://wiki.archlinux.org/title/Pacman/Package_signing#Configuring_pacman) for more information about it.